-"HTTP Error"Is a common error among users WordPress using the classic upload method photos, documents, and other files.
+"HTTP Error”Is a common error among users of WordPress using the classic upload method photos, documents, and other files.

 Every time we encounter an SQL, HTTP error, it's a good idea to check the logs on the server.
 They can give us more information about the error message displayed in the browser.

 The same error in server logs looks altogether different.
 Much more detailed and easy to move the solution to the problem.
 Depending on the web server configuration and HTTP / HTTPS services, the file containing error data can be in the form of: error.log, error_log, domainname.error.log, etc.

 2019/06/10 12:58:14 [error] 25084#25084: *22825511 client intended to send too large body: 1143385 bytes, client: 84.XX.XX.XX, server: stealthsettings.com, request: "POST /wp-admin/async-upload.php HTTP/1.1", host: "stealthsettings.com", referrer: "https://stealthsettings.com/wp-admin/post.php?post=19644&action=edit"

 The above error tells us that the file we want to climb on the server is higher than the allowed server limit per upload session.
 This limit is routed to the general configuration file NGINX (nginx.conf) or in the custom NGINX config file of the domain that we encountered.

-How to fix the "client to send too large body" error - HTTP error
+How to resolve "client intended to send too large body - HTTP error" error

-The simplest way is to edit the "nginx.conf"And set a directive to change the allowed upload limit per session.
-In our case we set the limit of 10 MB per upload body files.
+The easiest way is to edit the file "nginx.conf”And establish a directive to change the upload limit allowed per session.
+In our case we set the limit of 10 MB per body of upload files.